South Africa watchdog says Barclays Africa must repay $86.44 million over bailouts

-PRETORIA Barclays Africa Group (BGAJ.J) unduly benefited from apartheid-era bailouts and must repay 1.125 billion rand (67.89 million pounds), South Africa's anti-graft watchdog said on Monday, though the bank denied any wrongdoing.
+PRETORIA (Reuters) - Barclays Africa Group (BGAJ.J) unduly benefited from apartheid-era bailouts and must repay 1.125 billion rand (67.89 million pounds), South Africa's anti-graft watchdog said on Monday, though the bank denied any wrongdoing.

 Public Protector Busisiwe Mkhwebane in January reopened a probe of Absa, a unit of Barclays Africa, following a wider report published last November by her predecessor.